Money anxiety – tips for saving money when chronically ill!

 If I cared about negative comments, that by the way come from those who wish they had what you have, I would be depressed by now.
 People like to blame others for their own failures.
 It is none of my business what people think of me.
 If I cared about that I wouldn’t achieve anything.

-I don’t waste time on worry but take action.
+I don’t waste time on worry but taking action.
 Success comes from standing out not from fitting in.
 People always look for something new.
 Live like there’s no tomorrow because there isn’t one.

 You weren’t born to pay taxes and die, were you?
 Do something about your life!
 I do.